hirememorey/election_game/README.md

 ### Running the Game

-The primary way to playtest the game is through the command-line interface.
+The game can be played both locally and online through a web-based terminal interface.

+#### Local Play (Command Line)

 *   **Human vs. 3 AI Opponents:**
     ```bash